LispCookbook/cl-cookbook/variables.md

 "unbound" means the variable is bound to nothing, not even to NIL.
 Its symbol may exist, but it isn't associated to anything.

+Just after the scope formed by the `let`, the variables `a` and `square` don't exist anymore.

+When the Lisp reader reads the `format` expression, it reads a `a` symbol, which now exists in the global environment, but it isn't bound.

-> Food for thought: sometimes, the fact to write a variable name and have the Lisp reader read it creates the symbol, but doesn't bind it to anything.
+> Food for thought: the fact to write a variable name and have the Lisp reader read it creates the symbol, but doesn't bind it to anything.

-I wanted to say that "after the let, the variable A doesn't exist", but because I wrote it in the format expression, it was *read* and it now does exist.
-It just isn't bound to anything anymore, although it was bound to the number 2 inside the let.

-Right?

-Outside of the scope formed by the `let`, the variables `a` and `square` "don't exist".

-They can be accessed by any form inside the `let` binding.
+Our two variables can be accessed by any form inside the `let` binding.
 If we create a second `let`, its *environment* inherits the previous one (we see variables declared above, fortunately!).